jazzband/django-waffle/docs/types/flag.rst

 ``User`` and ``Group`` based flagging and would like to add more entities to it, you may extend `waffle.models.AbstractUserFlag`.

+If you use a custom flag model to apply to models beyond Users and Groups, you must run Django's ``makemigrations`` before running migrations as outlined in the :ref:`installation docs
+<installation-settings-migrations>`.

 If you need to reference the class that is being used as the `Flag` model in your project, use the ``get_waffle_flag_model()`` method.
 If you reference the Flag a lot, it may be convenient to add ``Flag = get_waffle_flag_model()`` right below your imports and reference the Flag model as if it had